JimMcL/trajr/README.md

 ## Using trajr

 The best way to start is to read the package vignette.
+After installation from CRAN (or from github including vignettes), run `browseVignettes(package = "trajr")`.